 If it is determined that a federal refund is due, the statute and the regulations clearly define the order in which remaining federal student financial aid program funds are to be returned.
-Based on the student's financial aid award(s) (his/her parent(s) in the case of PLUS Loans) the return of federal funds will be remitted to the appropriate program in the following order:
+Based on the student's financial aid award(s) (or his or her parent(s) in the case of PLUS Loans), the return of federal funds will be remitted to the appropriate program in the following order:

 - 1. Unsubsidized Federal Stafford Loan Program;

 - 2. Subsidized Stafford Loan Program;

 - 3. Unsubsidized Federal Direct Stafford Loan Program;

 - 4. Subsidized Federal Direct Stafford Loan Program;

-- 5. Federal Perkins Loan Programs;
+- 5. Federal Perkins Loan Program;

 - 6. Federal PLUS Loan Program;

 - 7. Federal Direct PLUS Loan Program;

 - 8. Federal Pell Grant Program;

-- 9. Federal Supplemental Educational Opportunity Grant (FSEOG) Program;
+- Federal Supplemental Educational Opportunity Grant (FSEOG) Program; Other federal, state, private and/or institutional sources of aid; and 9.

-- 10. Other federal, state, private and/or institutional sources of aid; and
+- 10.

-- 11. The student.
+- The student.
+11.